paololeandro/ansible/README.md

-# Ansible Arch Dev Machine
+# Ansible Arch Linux

-This playbook and role aims to setup my personal dev machine running arch linux.
+This playbook and role aims to setup my personal running arch linux.

 The following steps are required prior to the execution of the playbook